Jantar Mantar, Varanasi

-Jantar Mantar is an observatory built in Varanasi in the year 1737 by Maharaja Jai Singh II of kingdom of Amber (later called Jaipur).
-The observatory is one of the five built by Maharaja Jai Singh II.
+Jantar Mantar in Varanasi is an observatory designed to be used with the naked eye.
+It is one of the five Jantar Mantar in India and was built in 1737 by Maharaja Jai Singh II of the Kingdom of Amber (later called Jaipur).

 History

 Maharaja Jai Singh II was also an astronomer and had a deep interest in science and astronomy.
 In the early 18th century, he sent his scholars to several countries to study design, construction and technology of the observatories and also the prevalent technology.
 The scholars returned with their observations and many manuals on astronomy.
 Subsequently, between 1724 and 1737, Maharaja Jai Singh II had five observatories constructed in Jaipur, Mathura, New Delhi, Ujjain and in Varanasi.

 There is another evidence of the observatory being built at least two centuries before 1772.
 According to the Collected writing of Dharampal, Sir Robert Barker, in 1772, wrote that the observatory was built about 200 years before by Raja Mawnsing, son of Jaysing.
-He states, "The principal curiosity here is the observatory, built by Mawnsing,the son of Jysing, about 200 years ago; there is an exceedingly good mural arch cut upon a fine plaister of chunam, so fine and smooth, that it has the appearance of marble; and though it is certainly very old, it still is perfect, but the index is wanting; that is a loss which could very easily be supplied by a person who has a taste for these studies; for the centres are left in the wall."
+He states, "The principal curiosity here is the observatory, built by Mawnsing, the son of Jysing, about 200 years ago; there is an exceedingly good mural arch cut upon a fine plaister of chunam, so fine and smooth, that it has the appearance of marble; and though it is certainly very old, it still is perfect, but the index is wanting; that is a loss which could very easily be supplied by a person who has a taste for these studies; for the centres are left in the wall."
 It clearly indicates that the observatory was built centuries before the British came to India.